irisnet/irisnet/WHITEPAPER.md

 definition.

-Similarly, when a `ServiceBinding` is created or updated with its BindingType set or updated to Global, an IBCPacket containing the binding is created for each neighboring chain, and gets propagated to the whole IRIS network.
+Similarly, when a `ServiceBinding` is created or updated with its `BindingType` set or updated to `Global`, an `IBCPacket` containing the binding is created for each neighboring chain, and gets propagated across the entire IRIS network.

 An `IBCPacket` described above is composed of: